HL7/US-Core/source/pages/_includes/us-core-provenance-intro.md

 1.  an author responsible for the update
 1.  the author organization responsible for the information
-1.  the transmitter device or organization that provided the information
+1.  the transmitter device that provided the information
 1.  if the transmitter device is provided, the transmitter organization responsible for the transmission is also required.

 **Profile specific implementation guidance:**